Botany

 • Water of coconut is liquid nucellus.

-• In the seed of neem major pesticidal properties are present.
+• In the seed of neem, major pesticidal properties are present.

-• A clone is a group of genetically identical individuals obtained through micro propagation.
+• A clone is a group of genetically identical individuals obtained through micropropagation.

-• Origin place of maize is America.
+• The place of origin of maize is America.

 • Papaya is the source of papain.